 Check out our article on growing an Italian herb garden here!

 Why Should you Grow Thyme?

-If thyme is your favorite cooking herb, then that’s the reason alone you should be growing it!
-Thyme has the power to raise the tastiness quotient of any cuisine you add it to!
+If thyme is your favorite cooking herb, you should be growing it!
+Thyme has the power to raise the taste quotient of any cuisine you add it to!

-Varieties of Thyme
+Best Varieties of Thyme